Actipro/WinForms-Controls/Documentation/topics/docking/designer-support.md

 ---
 # Designer Support

 The Dock controls provide design-time support, making it easy to configure the docking layout in the Visual Studio designer.
 After you drop a [DockManager](xref:@ActiproUIRoot.Controls.Docking.DockManager) component on a designer `Form` from the **Toolbox**, the first thing to do is set the [HostContainerControl](xref:@ActiproUIRoot.Controls.Docking.DockManager.HostContainerControl).
 This is the control that will act as the hosting container for the docking system.
 This control may be a `Form` or any other type of container control.
-Typically it is the parent `Form`.
+Typically, it is the parent `Form`.

 Tool window layouts created in the designer are persisted to code.
 When the application is run, the layout is restored just as it was designed in the designer.